-- Provide high-quality curriculum and instruction in a supportive and effective learning environment enabling children to meet State academic achievement standards. - Give families timely reports on student progress toward mastery of state and district standards. - Ensure a safe and secure learning environment by setting firm and fair discipline policies in order to guide students to resolve conflicts in a positive manner. - Communicate effective ways for parents to participate in the educational process by providing homework or information on other at-home learning activities. - Inform parents of student progress through bi-quarterly grade reports, parent teacher conferences, parent portal access to grades, phone call home, and via email.
+- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
+Regularly communicate with parents on their child's progress. - 3.
+Ensure a safe and secure learning environment by setting firm and fair discipline policies in order to guide students to resolve conflicts in a positive manner. - 4.
+Communicate effective ways for parents to participate in the educational process by providing homework or information on other at-home learning activities - 5.
+Demonstrate professional, positive, and predictable behavior.